 Opera is for people that love to FEEL, that love to be made to laugh and cry, adrenaline junkies, and those that want to be moved by the power of music.
-If this sounds like you, Hansel and Gretel's stunningly moving 'Evening Prayer' may reduce you to a puddle of tears...
+If this sounds like you, the sublimely beautiful Intermezzo from Cavalleria rusticana is sure to have the tears rolling.

 8. It's visually spectacular

 Opera can be some of the most visually stunning spectacles in all theatre.
 As well as some sumptuous sets and costumes, you can get a LOT of people on stage at one time (principals, chorus and sometimes dancers as well).
 This makes for an impressive sight – and sound!
 For a magical visual experience, Ravel’s L’enfant et les sortilèges (The Child and the Magic Spells) may be just for you.

 9. You don't need to be an 'opera buff'